thierr26/thierr26_personal_notes_sphinx_sources/source/git.rst

 The following commands commit the staged changes to the repository::

   git commit                                 # Opens a text editor for commit
                                              # message edition.

-  git commit -m "Commit message"            # Takes the commit message from the
+  git commit -m "Commit message"             # Takes the commit message from
-                                            # command line.
+                                             # the command line.

   git commit -F path/to/commit/message/file  # Reads the commit message from a
                                              # file.

+  git commit -eF path/to/commit/message/file # Reads the commit message from a
+                                             # file and opens the text editor
+                                             # for commit message edition.

 With the ``-a`` switch, all the changes (except file addition) are staged before committing::